carbon-io-examples/example__hello-world-service-mongodb/README.md

 * how to build services with multiple endpoints using multiple modules / source files
 * how to interact with MongoDB
 * the use of exceptions for communicating HTTP errors to the client
-* the use of path parameters
+* the use of sub-endpoints and path parameters
 * the use of environment variables

 The code defining the top level service is located in ```lib/HelloService.js```.
 This service has two endpoints, each of which is defined in its own module.

-The top-level service:
+### The top-level service:

 ```javascript
 __(function() {